-9.3.1 The proposals will require the removal of a small Cypress.
+9.3.1 The proposals will require the removal of a small Cherry and three small Rhododendrons.

-9.3.2 It is not particularly valuable or visible from outside the site (which is already well stocked with trees); and neither the amenity or arboreal character of the local area will be affected by its removal.
+9.3.2 They are not particularly valuable or visible from outside the site, and neither the amenity or arboreal character of the local area will be affected by their removal.
 Subsequently, there is little justification for replacement planting.